Ph.D. in Hospitality Business Analytics

 As a student in this program, you will experience high-quality instruction through a curriculum that includes courses in hospitality business, analytics and methodology, research and seminars.
 You also have the option of enrolling in the master’s in hospitality business management (thesis track) to solidify your foundations before progressing to the Ph.D. (progression to the Ph.D. from the master’s is contingent upon submitting a separate application and meeting the requirements of the doctoral program).

-The Department of Hospitality Business Management has two living research labs on campus: the Courtyard Newark at the University of Delaware and Vita Nova, a gourmet student-operated/managed restaurant.
+The Department of Hospitality and Sport Business Management has two living research labs on campus: the Courtyard Newark at the University of Delaware and Vita Nova, a gourmet student-operated/managed restaurant.

 Analytics and Methodology Core (24 credits)

 Students are required to complete the qualifying examination before the end of the summer of their third year.

 Dissertation and Advisement

 Each student entering the program will first work with the graduate director.
 Before the end of the fall in their second year, each student will identify a faculty member to serve as major advisor, and will submit this to the graduate director for approval.